Wednesday, 12 December 2012

 Enjoy!

-Moroccan Chicken & Chickpea Tagine - Recipe
+Moroccan Chicken & Chickpea Tagine -A flavorful Moroccan-inspired Dish Recipe

 After reading the food article How to cook an authentic Moroccan tagine by Rebecca Davies in the "The Telegraph" I was so inspired to make something similar today.
 It was such a coincidence as I just saw a food program few days ago about Moroccan Food on the bbc channel.
 As chicken was bought yesterday, I had just about the right ingredients at home to make a chicken and chickpea tagine.
 This recipe is a mix of various recipes I found online, so this is by no means an authentic recipe, just my variation :)